Xilinx/mlir-aie/programming_guide/section-2/section-2e/03_external_mem_to_core_L2/README.md

 <img src="../../../assets/ExtMemToCoreL2.svg" height=200 width="500">

 The processes on the compute tile work the same way as in the previous design.
-The producer process acquires one object from `of_in` to consume and one object from `of_out` to produce into.
+The producer process acquires one object from `of_in1` to consume and one object from `of_out1` to produce into.
 It then reads the value of the input object and adds `1` to all its entries before releasing both objects.

 It is possible to run this design and test its output with the ??? command.
 The [test.cpp](./test.cpp) as well as the `# To/from AIE-array data movement` section of the design code will be described in detail in [Section 3](../../../section-3/).